France deficit plan treads fine line, betting on growth

 The plan also abandoned President Francois Hollande's commitment to balancing the budget by the end of his term in 2017, envisaging a deficit 1.3 percent of GDP in that year.

-But after stern words from Brussels and Berlin, the government said it would stick to its commitments, unveiling a 50 billion euro ($69 billion) savings package that will freeze pensions and welfare benefits for a year, keep most civil service pay frozen until 2017 and clamp down on public spending.
+But after stern words from Brussels and Berlin, the government said it would stick to its commitments, unveiling a 50 billion euro (41 billion pounds) savings package that will freeze pensions and welfare benefits for a year, keep most civil service pay frozen until 2017 and clamp down on public spending.

-Under the plan, the government will cut spending by 21 billion euros in 2015, 16 billion euros the following year and 13 billion in 2017.

 Valls will send the package to the European Commission, which polices member states' public finances, and seek a vote of support for it in parliament next Tuesday.